saipranav23/Media_Player/README.md

-# Media_Player
+# Music_Player

-A simple media player app using Android Studios.
+A simple music player app using Android Studios, Where we can listen music from our Phone storage.